Regional Rail, LLC: History

 Regional Rail, LLC was formed in April 2007.
 Four months later, it took over the East Penn Railroad.
 In April 2009, the company acquired the Middletown and New Jersey Railroad.
 In September 2011, Regional Rail, LLC took over the Tyburn Railroad.
 In June 2012, Regional Rail, LLC took over the Conshohocken Recycling & Rail Transfer.
 Two months later, the company gained majority ownership of Diamondback Signal, LLC.
 In August 2015, private equity group Levine Leichtman Capital Partners purchased Regional Rail, intending to continue its operations.
 In 2019, Levine Leichtman Capital Partners sold Regional Rail to 3i RR Holdings GP, LLC, the US rail subsidiary of the private equity firm based in the United Kingdom.

 In November 2019, Regional Rail purchased the Florida Central Railroad, Florida Midland Railroad and Florida Northern Railroad from Pinsly Railroad Company.

+In November 2022, G3 Canada sold Great Sandhills Railway to Regional Rail.
+In November 2023 the company announced plans to acquire the Indiana Eastern Railroad and the Ohio South Central Railroad.